Art & Design

 Key Stage 3

-Art at Key Stage 3 is based around four key areas to develop students understanding, skills and enjoyment of Art.
+Art at Key Stage 3 is based around four key areas to develop our students’ understanding, skills and enjoyment of Art.

-Students will explore art in projects designed to broadly cover a variety of subjects, materials and techniques.
-Competence and confidence is encouraged in a range of creative processes, with an emphasis on exploring the formal elements of line, tone, texture, shape, form, space and pattern.
+Students explore art in projects designed to broadly cover a variety of subjects, materials and techniques.
+Competence and confidence is encouraged in a range of creative processes.
+With an emphasis on exploring the formal elements of line, tone, texture, shape, form, space and pattern.

 Students are encouraged to explore themes, ideas and imagination in a creative way, producing art works which are personal to their investigations.
 Home learning projects are influenced by class projects, offering students the opportunity to independently develop their imaginative, creative and investigative skills.
 Final outcomes, home learning tasks, and other visual research is celebrated on displays around the department and across the school.